NEW CAMPAIGN SEES DAVID BECKHAM “UNDER ATTACK” FROM A SWARM OF MOZZIES

 David Beckham, a founding member Malaria No More UK Leadership Council and Goodwill Ambassador for UNICEF said,

 “I’ve supported the malaria fight for over 15 years and it’s been exciting to see the progress made to save lives, including millions of young children.
 As the mosquito film shows, these insects are annoying in places likes the UK but in many parts of the world, a mosquito bite is terrifying and deadly, leading to malaria and the loss of a child’s life every two minutes.
 This is totally unacceptable, especially when we know how to prevent and cure it.
 That’s why I’m standing with the millions who live with this threat every day.
 I urge Commonwealth leaders to be ready to take bold action when they meet in London in April and to unite to stop this disease in its tracks.”

-James Whiting, Executive Director of Malaria No More UK said,
+James Whiting, Executive Director of Malaria No More UK (the NGO who is convening the campaign on behalf of the global malaria community) said,

 “Malaria is the world’s oldest known disease and history’s deadliest killer.
 Efforts to fight the disease have delivered unprecedented progress in recent years.
 But worryingly progress has stalled and we risk undoing decades of work.
 Which is why we are calling on Commonwealth leaders to reinforce their support to ending malaria at this, the most crucial of junctures – especially with the knockout blow in sight.”

 The Malaria Must Die – So Millions Can Live campaign is being supported by a range of agencies on a pro and low bono basis:

 Leading advertising network Dentsu Aegis Network is supporting the campaign as part of its commitment to Common Ground, the alliance between the United Nations and the advertising industry to reach the Global Goals.
 Dentsu Aegis’s digital and media expertise will help the campaign reach 100 million people over the next year to build the public case for bold action needed to end malaria.